MJSindhu7/cmpe273-assignment3/README.md

 If a key is not in LRU cache then looking up for that key in bloom filter

-If a corresponding Key is present in LRU cache and returning from cache.
+If a corresponding Key is present in LRU cache and returning the data from cache.

 ![](LRU.png)